Guyana profile - Timeline

 2008 October - President Jagdeo signs trade agreement with EU.

 2010 October - Parliament abolishes mandatory death penalty for murderers, unless they have killed members of security forces.

 2011 November - Donald Ramotar is elected as president.
-Ruling People's Progressive Party wins parliamentary election, but loses its majority.
+Ruling People's Progressive Party loses majority at parliamentary elections, but remains largest party.

 2012 July - Three die as police clash with demonstrators protesting against electricity price hikes.